Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quickstart.rst

 .. image:: images/Quickstart_widget_box_size.gif

 As we can see, the created widget is bi-directionally linked with the data.
-First, when we drag the square corners above, ``d`` changes and the slider automatically moves.
+First, when we drag the square corners, ``d`` changes and the slider automatically moves.
 Conversely, when we drag the slider, these interactions are inverted into assignments to ``box_size`` and, since ``box_size`` is a function quib, the change further propagates to affect ``d``, thereby refreshing the plotted square.
-Note that as ``d`` is defined as an integer, ``box_size``, which is defined as ``2 * d + 1`` must be, by definition, an odd number.
-Indeed, as we drag the slider, *Quibbler* restricts the dragging to odd numbers (to understand more on dragging between restricted values, see :doc:`examples/quibdemo_drag_fixed_values`.
+Note that as ``d`` is defined as an integer, ``box_size``, which is defined as ``2 * d + 1`` is, by definition, an odd number.
+Indeed, as we drag the slider, *Quibbler* restricts the dragging to odd numbers (to understand more on dragging between restricted values, see :doc:`examples/quibdemo_drag_fixed_values`).

 Loading data from files
 ~~~~~~~~~~~~~~~~~~~~~~~

 Function quibs can also implement functions that read data from files.
-Simply setting the file name as a quib, the standard file-accessing
+Simply setting the file name as a quib, a standard file-accessing
-functions will create a function quib that loads the file.
+function will create a function quib that loads the file.

 In our example, we will load and plot the source image that we want to
 cut based on our defined square.
 Let’s look at an example of a
 microscopy image of fluorescently-labeled bacteria growing inside small
-micro-droplets (credit: Einat Tamar):
+micro-droplets (credit: Einat Tamar, Kishony lab, Technion):

 .. code:: python